3 teens arrested for allegedly setting off fireworks in movie theater

 NASHVILLE, Tenn.
 (WKRN) – Three Tennessee teens were arrested Saturday night for allegedly setting off fireworks inside a movie theater and then trying to evade arrest in a stolen car.

-Nashville police say officers responded to reports of young men setting off fireworks inside a Regal Hollywood movie theater.
+Nashville police said officers responded to reports of young men setting off fireworks inside a Regal Hollywood movie theater.

 When officers arrived, they saw the three teenagers exit the movie theater and walk toward a blue Ford Mustang, which had been reported stolen on the Fourth of July from an apartment complex.
 The owner of the Mustang reportedly left the car’s spare key in a bag in the back seat.